 SWWAT started up in April 2019 with the intention of raising awareness of Sweet Pittosporum and other woody weeds and implementing an on-ground works programs.

 The group is headed up by local Fisherman Garry Kerr.
 Garry is the founder of the organisation and is supported by a great team.
 The group has a strong work ethic and has delivered over 3,000 hours of volunteer weed work to the Portland district since its inception.

-We believe that the country roads of Portland, public land and private land should be free of woody weeds, especially Sweet Pittosporum and Italian buckthorn.
+We believe our native forests, public and private lands should be free of woody weeds, especially sweet pittosporum, Italian buckthorn and polygala.

 Our mission is to motivate, inspire and support community learning by promoting, and sharing information about how to control woody weeds.

 We will foster and nurture the groups’ identity to ensure that a progressive committee remains committed to advocacy and partnerships that are mutually beneficial

 That knowledge is power; an informed community will be more proactive and maintain their patch once support and extension work has been provided

 All projects planned and supported by our group will either inform, educate, protect, enhance, and/or restore roadside character through on ground weed control activities